pokorra/best-shop/README.md

 # best-shop
-simple landing page made with html and css only
+simple landing page for both mobile and computer desktops, made with html and scss.

-you can tale a look here: https://pokorra.github.io/best-shop
+you can take a look here: https://pokorra.github.io/best-shop